luiscoco/.NET-for-Apache-Spark/README.md

 **IMPORTANT NOTE**
 .NET for Apache Spark targets an out-of-support version of .NET (.NET Core 3.1).

+But I have .NET 7 installed in my laptop and .NET for Apache Spark is working fine.

 ## Install Java 8 (JDK)

 Install Java 8.1 for Windows and macOS, or OpenJDK 8 for Ubuntu.